 Social and Political Leadership Workshop

-Christina Brooks spoke to the students about political leadership and the importance of being at the table when decisions are being made.
+Christina Brooks, Fort Worth's Chief Equity Officer and Director of the Diversity & Inclusion Department, spoke to the students about political leadership and the importance of being at the table when decisions are being made.

 - Establish your worth in conversations.